mb720/sparse/readme.md

 Up till now you've seen `from`, `to`, `after`, and `until` to mark the start and end point of your blocks.

 There is another one, `before`, that you can use if you're interested in the line that precedes the matching line.
-In that way, it is similar to `until` with the difference that `before` is meant to indicate the start of a block, not the end.
+In that way, it is similar to `until` with the difference that `before` is meant to mark the start of a block, not the end.

 ### Intermediate
 If you don't know how the start and the end of a block looks (because it varies, for example) you can define __predicates__ to match the start and the end of a block.